lynnwilliam/FaceMRI_Databases/README.md

 **Requirements**
 1. must have FaceMRI Application Version 37 or later
-2. an account with FaceMRI, you can create a free account when runnning the application https://facemri.com/download.htm
+2. Download FaceMRI from
+    https://facemri.com/download.htm
+4. Login using ""facedatabase@facemri.com" "Password784512"
-3. Download the Facebase you require and unzip that into the /<<user/home/facemri/projects/ you should see something like /<<user/home/facemri/projects/People_173349
+5. Download the Facebase you require and unzip that into the /<<user/home/facemri/projects/ you should see something like /<<user/home/facemri/projects/People_173349
-4. DO NOT RENAME the folder name
+6. DO NOT RENAME the folder name
-5. The folder name doesn't correspond to the facedatabase, but when you launch FaceMRI it will pick up the public database and you use it.
+7. The folder name doesn't correspond to the facedatabase, but when you launch FaceMRI it will pick up the public database and you use it.
-6. You can use these public databases for research and non commmerical use, each of the databases has different licenses so please read these.
+8. You can use these public databases for research and non commmerical use, each of the databases has different licenses so please read these.